glumac/pattern-profile-warmup/readme.md

 - .square-two .inner COLOR
 - .square-three .inner COLOR

-Bonus1: Find a different fong on google fonts and change the appearance of text on this page
+Bonus1: Find a different font on google fonts and change the appearance of text on this page

 Bonus2: Find a way to have the email link open gmail with an email open to yourself